 for i in range(1, 1000):

-Finally, run the Python script and watch you dashboard get filled with dots creating nice Lissajous graphs!
+Finally, run the Python script and watch you variables get filled with dots to create nice Lissajous graphs!

 5. Create the XY widgets in your dashboard

 Now that we have our math functions, let's prepare the dashboard to plot some of data.
 Go to the dashboard tab and click on "Add new widget" then click on the "Scatter" widget type and then select which series to graph.
 In our case, we created 6 scatter plots.